wp-plugins/multi-post/readme.txt

 * delete - will remove the post from the deselected site.
 * orphan - will leave the post on the site, but disconnect it from the Multi Post system.

+== Changelog ==

+= 2.1.1 =

+* Fixes but with redirection to Signup Page. (wp-signup.php)

+= 2.1 =

+* Fixed bug that prevented new users from registering.

+= 1.1 =
+* Fixed some PHP Warnings
+* Updated manner user capabilities are checked

+= 1.0 =
+* This is the first version.

+== Upgrade Notice ==

+= 1.1 =
+Corrected code to remove warning being thrown by PHP.
+Updated how user capabilities are check to comply with current version of Wordpress.

+= 1.0 =
+This is the first version.